 Runway-friendly: Companies under $500K ARR pay $1K/mo during engagement — remainder due only upon closing your round.

-The thing I learned: the best pricing isn't the cleverest model.
-It's the model you can walk into a room and stand behind.
+I spent years owning pricing inside Grafana Labs — running it, not advising on it.
+The best pricing isn't the cleverest model.
+It's the one you can walk into a room and stand behind.
+Here's the thinking.
+Go verify it.

 Frameworks, teardowns, and lessons from the field.